Sahalie Falls Elopement in July | McKenzie Pass Waterfall Elopement

 • Temperatures stay cooler near the water

-The light here is different too.
+The light here is different, too.
 Instead of direct sun, it filters through the trees, creating soft, even tones that don’t feel harsh or overly bright.

-A Just-Us Elopement in the Forest
+An Elopement in the Forest

 Planning a Sahalie Falls Elopement in McKenzie Pass